 The Cherryville Repeater Association maintains a number of repeaters on a variety of frequencies, providing some of the best 2 meter coverage in the country.
 Portions of our network are underwritten by the Hunterdon County Office of Emergency Management so assure communications in times of emergency.
 Our entire network is available during such times.

 This extensive repeater network is maintained completely by volunteer club members.
-Sincere thanks go to our Technical Committee Chair, Ed Kita, N3MSK as well as to our founding member, repeater trustee, and "master of clip leads", Charlie Kosman, WB2NQV, as well as to all the other club members who lend their expertise and time to keep the system working.
+Sincere thanks go to our Technical Committee Chair, Bill Powell, WB1GOT, as well as to all the other club members -- especially Tony Ploski, W2HWW, and Ed Kita, N3MSK -- who lend their expertise and time to keep the system working.
+We also fondly remember here our founding member, former repeater trustee, and "master of clip leads", Charlie Kosman, WB2NQV (SK).

 This is a very active machine, especially during "drive times" on weekday mornings and afternoons.
 Due to the high level of activity during these times, there is a 90 second timer to keep transmissions relatively brief and provide all an opportunity to talk (as well as allow emergency break-ins whenever needed).
 Come on and join us!